Trinityweb3/Trinityweb3/README.md

 - In crypto since 2023 - as a user and researcher, since 2025 as an influencer, and now a developer

 ## Tech Stack
-- **Languages & frameworks**: Rust, Python, Teloxide, Solana-sdk, Solana-client, Anchor, TS, NodeJS
+- **Languages & frameworks**: Rust, TS, Python, Teloxide, Anchor, Solana SDK's

 ## Get in touch
 - Telegram: